mdbergmann/cl-gserver/README.md

 #### :pinned

-The `:pinned` dispatcher is represented by a thread that operates on the actors message queue.
-It handles one message after the other with the actors message handling code.
+The `:pinned` dispatcher is represented by just a thread that operates on the actors message queue.
+It handles one message after another with the actors message handling code.
 This also ensures protection from data race conditions of the state of the actor.

 This variant is slightly faster (see below) but requires one thread per actor.